mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 - Finally, it's time to look at the last file - the template where I use my `<Dropdown>` component, **header.hbs.**:
   - I’m passing to the `<Dropdown>` a list of `<LinkTo>`.
-The latter component allows me to create a link to a route, the `@model` argument I use, allows my app to know which data to retrieve when clicking on that route.
+The latter component allows me to create a link to a route, while the `@model` argument, allows my app to know which data to retrieve when clicking on that route.

 ### Rendering My Blogposts

 1. **Finding a tool to publish my posts**

-   After giving the shape I wanted for my website, the question for one of the key features was - ‘How do I create a not-so-complicated system that allows me to publish blog posts?’
-‘Am I going to create HTML pages every time?´
+   After giving the shape I wanted to my website, the question for one of the key features was: "How do I create a not-so-complicated system that allows me to publish blog posts?
+Am I going to create HTML pages every time?"

-   Chris proposed an approach - ‘Let’s create posts using markdown files.’
-He said we could use this tool - `ember-cli-showdown`.
+   Chris proposed an approach: "Let’s create posts using markdown files."
+He said we could use `ember-cli-showdown`.

-   This addon converts my markdown into HTLM, so I don’t need to have that tedious & time-consuming job of writing an HTML file every time I want to publish a new post.
+   This addon converts my markdown into HTLM, so I don’t need to do the tedious & time-consuming job of writing an HTML file every time I want to publish a new post.
 It was a deal. 🤝

-2. **Combining my posts information with my tool**
+2. **Combining my posts information with the tool**

-   _'How can I extract what I write in my markdown files into my HTML templates?'_ Another plugin enters the room: welcome to [**Broccoli-Static-Site-Json.**](https://www.npmjs.com/package/broccoli-static-site-json) 👋🏼 It generates a JSON API of the content of my markdowns.
+   _"How can I extract what I write in my markdown files into my HTML templates?"_ Another plugin enters the room: welcome to [**Broccoli-Static-Site-Json.**](https://www.npmjs.com/package/broccoli-static-site-json) 👋🏼 It generates a JSON API of the content of my markdowns.
 Let me guide you through the process:

-   - I need to define what data will populate my JSON API, to do it, I define a ‘Post’ model.
+   - I need to define what data will populate my JSON API and to do it, I define a ‘Post’ model.
 It looks like this:

    ```js
    //app/models/post.js